Police kill 2 robbery suspects, injure another in gun duel

 Two suspected armed robbers have been killed during a fierce exchange of fire with the police in Ughelli area of Delta State.

-A third member of the suspected robbery gang sustained severe injuries during the gun duel which lasted for about ten minutes.
+A third member of the suspected robbery gang sustained severe injuries during the gun duel, which lasted for about 10 minutes.

 The police had received a distressed call that a three-man armed gang was operating at an ATM gallery of a branch of a new generation bank in the town.